joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ## Solutions

+This group of puzzles has the interesting feature that they initially seem geometric---to do with stick triangles---then quickly turn into problems about random numbers, which in turn admit of simple solutions that employ geometry---but not the geometry of stick triangles!

 ### 1

 >1.
 If you break a stick in two places at random, forming three pieces, what is the probability of being able to form a triangle with the pieces?